The Canticles, sung by great cathedral choirs, often provide the first introduction for many to the riches of Anglican spirituality

 Anglican theology places a high value on the traditions of the faith, acknowledges the primacy of the worshipping community in articulating, amending, and passing down the Church’s theology; and thus, by necessity, is inclined toward a comprehensive consensus concerning the principles of the tradition and the relationship between the Church and society.
 In this sense, Anglican theology is strongly incarnational.

-But Anglican spirituality cannot be reduced to descriptions of prayer life or to the Book of Common Prayer.
-Nor can it be contained in the 39 Articles, or limited and constrained by the Formularies – those three traditional pillars of Anglicanism.
+But Anglican spirituality cannot be reduced to descriptions of prayer life or to The Book of Common Prayer.
+Nor can it be contained in the 39 Articles, or limited and constrained by the Formularies.

 Indeed, the 39 Articles – while they have an important historical place in the Church of Ireland the Church of England – are not part of the shared history of all Anglican churches.
 The Book of Common Prayer means different things in different countries.
 And as for the formularies – the Ordinal in particular – they too have been challenged by different understandings of ordination, first exposed in the debates over the ordination of women.